leverdeterre/shakeMyApps-appScan-blog/_pages/mobile-app-analysis-tool.md

     overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
     overlay_image: /assets/images/illustrations/appscan-apps-painting-style.png
 intro:
   - excerpt: "The first tool able to analyse any iOS App on the AppStore.
-We don't need the access to your source code."
+We don't need the access thes source code."
 feature_row:
   - image_path: /assets/images/illustrations/appscan-apps-painting-style.png
     alt: "Audit your App"